Kayinnasaki/kayin.moe-article-pages/01.writing/ufo-50/item.md

 <h2 class="hiddenh">Elfazar's Hat</h2>
 **Elfazar's Hat** has some **Pocky and Rocky** DNA in it and is just a fun, breezy playthrough with a fun, if sometimes frustrating power-up mechanic.
 It's a nice in-between of the two extreme ends UFO 50 games seem to fall in between.
 "Save-based games with Level Select" and "Arcade 1CCs".
 Elfazar's hat instead is your oldschool "infinite continues, no save" fair and it feels like a nice, perfect, punchy mid tier SNES game.
 <h2 class="hiddenh">Pilot Quest</h2>
-**Pilot Quest** is a *fucking clicker game*, with a [tool tip="Real Time Clock"]RTC[/tool] element, only its game fuckign 43 so you don't realize it unless you luck into it early on and **fuck them** for doing that, but also **lol lmao**.
+**Pilot Quest** is a *fucking clicker game*, with a [tool tip="Real Time Clock"]RTC[/tool] element, only it's game fucking 43 so you don't realize it unless you luck into it early on and **fuck them** for doing that, but also **lol lmao**.
 It's pretty mid for a clicker game, and it has an attached, quasi randomized zelda side game attached to it... that is also *mid*, but somehow it is more than the sum of its parts.
 <h2 class="hiddenh">House Party</h2>
 **House Party** was enjoyable, despite me not really liking deck building game.
 This is a Top 5 game for a lot of the less action oriented players and was good enough at it to somehow roping me into getting a clear on it.
 Rightfully should be a tier lower for me, yet *somehow*...
 <h2 class="hiddenh">Rock On!
 Island</h2>